jcvignoli/lumiere-movies/README.md

 ### 3.0

 Major update, plugin vastly rewritten.
-Expected to be compliant with Content Security Policy.
+Name IMDb Link Transformer changed to Lumiere Movies.
+Should be Content Security Policy (CSP) compliant.
 Too many changes to be listed.
 Check the [changelog](https://svn.wp-plugins.org/lumiere-movies/trunk/changelog.txt "latest changelog").

 ### 2.1.3

-Changed the way to use highslide js (on Wordpress request, piece of code not GPL compliant); it is mandatory now to download the library from [Lumiere Movies website](https://www.jcvignoli.com/blog/wp-content/files/wordpress-lumiere-movies-highslide.zip "Lumiere Movies website") in order to get this damn cool window.
+Changed the way to use highslide js; it is mandatory now to download the library from [Lumiere Movies website](https://www.jcvignoli.com/blog/wp-content/files/wordpress-lumiere-movies-highslide.zip "Lumiere Movies website") in order to get this damn cool window.
 Once the file downloaded, put the folder "highslide" into the "js" one and check general options in order to activate it

 ### 2.0.2